FineUploader/fine-uploader/docs/feature-detection.md

 * `progressBar`: Can upload progress be reported client-side?
 * `uploadCors`: Are cross-domain uploads supported?
 * `deleteFileCors`: Are cross-domain delete file requests supported?
+* `canDetermineSize`: Can file size be determined client-side?